-You’ve probably heard that the Chronological Resume seems to be the most popular preference among hiring managers.
+You’ve probably heard that the Chronological Resume is the preferred style among hiring managers.

-Also known as the Reverse Chronological Format, it is the most popular resume format in today’s job world.
+Also known as the Reverse Chronological Format, it is the most popular resume style in today’s job world.
 This resume will contain an objective and career statement.

-We recommend using this type of resume when you have an established career.
-However, if you are a student, entry level, or just in experienced, it’s best to go with a Functional Resume to avoid landing in the ‘Rejected’ stack of resumes.
+This type of resume is ideal for those who already have an established career.
+If you are a student or entry-level job seeker, it’s best to go with a Functional Resume to avoid landing in the ‘Rejected’ pile.

-The Chronological Resume is the preferred resume format by recruiters and employers.
-This format is perfect if you meet some the following criteria:
+The Chronological Resume is the preferred resume format of recruiters and employers.
+This format is perfect if you have any 2 of the following qualities: